Oct 23, 2017

 When it comes to weekend get-togethers, going out for breakfast is the new Sunday roast.
 With coffee culture at its heart, Sydney is spoiled for choice.
-Here are 15 of the best breakfast venues in the Harbour City.
+Here are the best breakfast venues in the Harbour City.

 The heartbeat of the Inner West, this café-cum-picklery is a favourite of many Sydneysiders (get there early to beat the queue).
 Run by husband-and-wife team James Grant and Alex Elliott-Howery, Cornersmith started with a small spot in Marrickville and has expanded to include a picklery up the road and another eatery in Annandale.
 With food that’s fresh, exhilarating, ethical and sustainable – and free of the heaviness of some “big breakfasts” – it’s changed the way we think about fuelling our bodies at the start of the day.
 Local small-scale makers and growers supply many of the goods for a menu that changes regularly and is second to none.
 Spicy eggplant and heirloom tomato combine with ricotta on sourdough.
 Labne and honey smother new-season figs. The ploughman’s plate features corned beef, pickled egg, cheddar and apple chutney.
 And the apple and watercress salad quells the rich duck-liver parfait.
 Smashing!

 The Grounds of Alexandria

 A family favourite thanks to resident animals Kevin Bacon and Goldy Horn, The Grounds of Alexandria has a paddock-to-plate philosophy that means much of the produce is grown in the adjoining gardens or served fresh from the in-house bakery.
 Light bites include seasonal fruits and toast with homemade jams or go the whole hog (sorry, Kevin) with the Chef’s Brekkie Pan.

 7A, 2 Huntley Street, Alexandria; (02) 9699 2225